 "Perilous Flight: Icarcus's Transgression of Masculinity."
 In Gravity in Art: Essays on Weight and Weightlessness in Painting, Sculpture and Photography, 181-95.
 Edited by Mary D. Edwards and Elizabeth Bailey.
 Jefferson, NC: McFarland, 2012.

-"Picturing Edwardian Paterfamilias Fatigue: The Nicholsons at Home" (under review).
+"Picturing Paterfamilias Fatigue: The Nicholsons at Home" (under review).

-"Filming the Queerness of Comfort Women: Byun Young-Joo's The Murmuring." positions: east asia cultures critique (forthcoming).
+"Filming the Queerness of Comfort Women: Byun Young-Joo's The Murmuring." positions: asia critique 22 (2014).